-Here’s Latest On David Krejci After Bruins Pivot Leaves Early Vs. Ducks
+NESN

-The Boston Bruins moved to 5-1-0 with thanks to an offensive explosion from David Pastrnak in a 4-2 win over the Anaheim Ducks on Monday, but another key offensive cog’s status for Thursday night now may be up in the air.
+The Boston Bruins moved to 5-1-0 thanks to an offensive explosion from David Pastrnak in a 4-2 win over the Anaheim Ducks on Monday, but another key offensive cog’s status for Thursday night may be up in the air.

-David Krejci left Monday’s game after skating just seven shifts for 4:43 time on ice, before leaving with what head coach Bruce Cassidy called an upper-body injury on NESN’s postgame coverage
+David Krejci left Monday’s game at TD Garden after skating just seven shifts for 4:43 time on ice before leaving with what head coach Bruce Cassidy called an upper-body injury on NESN’s postgame coverage.

 Krejci’s status for Thursday’s tilt against the Tampa Bay Lightning may be in question.

 “Obviously, he left.
-He tried to play through it, didn’t come back,” Cassidy told reporters after the game, via team-provided transcript.
+He tried to play through it, didn’t come back,” Cassidy told reporters after the game, via a team-provided transcript.
 “We’ll see how he is.
-Tomorrow is an off day, so Wednesday we’ll have a better idea. … We moved some people around and at the end of the day got through it, and hopefully Krech is good to go on Thursday against Tampa.”
+(Tuesday) is an off day, so Wednesday we’ll have a better idea. … We moved some people around and at the end of the day got through it, and hopefully Krech is good to go on Thursday against Tampa.”

 Boston filled in for Krejci by giving Charlie Coyle extra minutes and moving Joakim Nordstrom up to pivot the third line, with Chris Wagner also playing a fair amount of center.